Global Value Fund

 Portfolio Attribution

 The Causeway Global Value Fund (“Fund”), on a net asset value basis, outperformed the Index during the month, due primarily to stock selection.
-On a gross return basis, Fund holdings in the software & services, consumer services, and banks industry groups contributed to relative performance.
-Holdings in the consumer durables & apparel industry group, along with an overweight position in the media & entertainment industry group and an underweight position in the financial services industry group, offset some of the outperformance compared to the Index.
-The top contributor to return was rolling stock, signaling, & services provider for the rail industry, Alstom SA (France).
-Other notable contributors included airport & rail station concessionaire, SSP Group Plc (United Kingdom), and banking & financial services company, Barclays PLC (United Kingdom).
-The largest detractor was multinational luxury conglomerate, Kering SA (France).
-Additional notable detractors included semiconductor company, Renesas Electronics Corp.
-(Japan), and media & entertainment conglomerate, The Walt Disney Co.
+On a gross return basis, Fund holdings in the technology hardware & equipment, semiconductors & semi equipment, and software & services industry groups contributed to relative performance.
+Holdings in the capital goods, utilities, and pharmaceuticals & biotechnology industry groups offset some of the outperformance compared to the Index.
+The top contributor to return was design-to-distribution business process services technology company, TD SYNNEX Corp.
 (United States).
+Other notable contributors included global financial services giant, Citigroup, Inc. (United States), and rail operator, Canadian Pacific Kansas City Ltd. (Canada).
+The largest detractor was rolling stock, signaling, and services provider for the rail industry, Alstom SA (France).
+Additional notable detractors included power utility, PG&E Corp.
+(United States), and alcoholic beverage distributor, Diageo Plc (United Kingdom).

 Quarterly Investment Outlook